ARM-software/psa-api/doc/crypto/api/ops/kdf.rst

         The following conditions can result in this error:

         *   ``step`` is not compatible with the operation's algorithm.
-        *   ``step`` does not allow key inputs of the given type, or does not allow key inputs at all.
+        *   ``step`` does not permit key inputs of the given type, or does not permit key inputs at all.
     .. retval:: PSA_ERROR_NOT_SUPPORTED
         The following conditions can result in this error: